karlskarlsonatkarldotcom/Terra-Mira-Public/README.md

 * filling that cave dungeon with loot and new, stronger enemies
 * expanded combat system to simulate limbs and blood, with wounds and debuffs
 * a verbose combat log inspired by Dwarf Fortress
-* basic classes and abilities
+* Traits skills and abilities
 * an advanced inventory management window/system similar to CDDAs
 * and more